Yandex Cloud

 5. Set the log group record retention period.

-6. (Optional) Select a data stream or create a new one to redirect records added to the log group to.
+6. Optionally, select a data stream or create a new one to which the records added to your log group will be redirected.

 7. Click Create group.